RPC training contract vacation scheme student commercial awareness

 Newly qualified salary £85,000

 The above figures are for London.
-NQs in the firm’s insurance team in London receive £80,000.
-In RPC’s Bristol office, first year trainees earn £37,000, rising to £38,000 in their second year, and newly qualified solicitors receive £56,000.
-Students completing the GDL or LPC outside of London are awarded £7,000.
-Please note that RPC is currently moving over to the PGDL and SQE 1&2 (which will replace the GDL and LPC).
+NQs in the firm’s insurance team in London receive £80,000, whilst those in the commercial team earn £85,000.
+In RPC’s Bristol office, first year trainees earn £38,000, rising to £40,000 in their second year, and newly qualified solicitors receive £56,000.
+Students completing the PGDL or SQE outside of London are awarded £8,000.

 Hours